apache/trafficserver/doc/appendices/command-line/traffic_ctl_jsonrpc.en.rst

 ----------------
 .. program:: traffic_ctl host

-A stat to track status is created for each host.
-The name is the host fqdn with a prefix of "proxy.process.host_status".
-The value of the stat is a string which is the serialized representation of the status.
+A record to track status is created for each host.
+The name is the host fqdn.
+The value of the record when retrieved, is a serialized string representation of the status.
 This contains the overall status and the status for each reason.
-The stats may be viewed using the :program:`traffic_ctl metric` command or through the `stats_over_http` endpoint.
+The records may be viewed using the :program:`traffic_ctl host status` command.

 .. option:: --time count